AlexanderMakarov/tgjournals/DEPLOYMENT.md

 1. Create a ConfigMap with your bot credentials
 2. Deploy with the health check endpoint: `/health`
-3. Configure webhook URL if using webhook mode instead of polling
+3. Set webhook URL with Telegram API after deployment

 ### Docker